Heco

 Mission

 To bring our vision to life, Heco is dedicated to building a social enterprise model that empowers communities through sustainable and socially responsible development.
-By creating a network of affiliates, each focused on unique aspects of eco-tourism, conservation, and community engagement, Heco fosters local economic growth and environmental stewardship.
+By creating a network of affiliates (franchisees), each focused on unique aspects of eco-tourism, conservation, and community engagement, Heco fosters local economic growth and environmental stewardship.
 Our mission is to integrate innovative business practices with a commitment to social impact, enabling communities to flourish alongside the ecosystems they inhabit.

 Objectives and strategy